eberharf/cfl/docs/source/SETUP.md

 If this command executes with no errors, then you are now ready to use `cfl`.

+#### Alternative: Temporarily adding directory to path

-If you have difficulty permanently modifying the `PYTHONPATH` variable, as a workaround, you can add this block of code to the top of any file where you want to use `cfl`:
+If you have difficulty permanently modifying the `PYTHONPATH` variable, use the following workaround.

+Add this block of code to the top of any file where you want to use `cfl`:

 ```
 import sys